chengniedotcom/chengniedotcom.github.io/README.md

 1. The survey in Canvas has the enrollment and response of each section for the evaluation
 2. [PRR](https://ivy-prr.bus.iastate.edu/update/login?return=true&) has the average GPA, then I don't have to calculate it manually as in the notes.

+## Duplicate Research and Teaching into the about.md pace

+1. It is easier to view everything on this single about me page.

 ## Update Notes